OpenLoco/ObjectEditor/README.md

 - Online mode
   - Can connect to the object repository to view and download any object stored in it
   - Automatic upload of 'undiscovered' dat files (ie dat files that don't exist in the object repository)
-- Property/hex viewer has been ported over from 1.0.5/the WinForms editor
+- Property/hex viewer has been ported over from 1.0.5/the WinForms editor (wasn't present in the 2.x releases)
 - Vehicle animator
-- G1.dat viewing/exporting
+- G1.dat viewing/exporting/saving
-- Editing of the inner list properties of objects
+- Editing of the inner list properties of vehicle objects (more to come soon)
-- Indexed image support
+- Indexed PNG image support
+- Sprite animation
-- Steam/GoG variation support
+- Steam/GoG object variation support
+- Savegame/Scenario/Landscape data viewer
+- Palette hotswapping

 ## 2.0.0+